nlaplante/grunt-git-log-json/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-0.0.1 First release
+* 0.0.4 Use semver versioning scheme
-0.0.2 First working release
+* 0.0.3 Fix tag sorting
-0.0.3 Fix tag sorting
+* 0.0.2 First working release
-0.0.4 Use semver versioning scheme
+* 0.0.1 First release

 ## License
 Copyright (c) 2014 Nicolas Laplante.
 Licensed under the MIT license.